jonnyzzz/TeamCity.Meta/README.md

 TeamCity.Meta
 =============

-This project provide easy-to-use access to TeamCity public meta-runners [repository](https://github.com/JetBrains/meta-runner-power-pack)
+This project provides easy-to-use access to TeamCity public meta-runners [repository](https://github.com/JetBrains/meta-runner-power-pack)

 You can now install meta runners with one click from